uber-research/vargp/README.md

 ### Checkpoints and Graphs

-The checkpoints files can be downloaded [here](https://bit.ly/var-gp-results).
+The checkpoints files can be downloaded [here](https://data.perhapsbay.es/research/var-gp_2020_results.zip).
 Extract contents of the zip file into `notebooks/results`.

 All graphs in the paper can now be generated via code in the notebooks.

+## Acknowledgements

+SK was supported by the Uber AI Residency program.

+## License

+Apache 2.0